-If you’re a singer/songwriter writing your own material that has its own sound, then you can avoid (to quote well-known producer Mitchell Froom) “the tyranny of the band”.
+If you’re a singer/songwriter writing your own material that has its own sound, then you can avoid (to quote well-known producer Mitchell Froom) “the tyranny of the band.”
 You’re free to explore any production style you want, using any combination of instrumentation, additional players and techniques you want.
-With ever more versatile and inexpensive, yet high-quality products available for music production, with just a mic, a preamp, a set of headphones and either a computer or small stand-alone workstation, you can invent your own universe.
+With ever more versatile and inexpensive, yet high-quality products available for music production, with just a mic, a preamp, a set of headphones and either a computer or small standalone recorder, you can invent your own universe.

 And the most compelling aspect of this way of working is that the sonic quality can rival that of any studio at any price range.
-Compare that with the amazingly recent era in which a four-track cassette recorder was the singer-songwriter’s status quo recording tool, with its self-limiting level of sonic quality condemning nearly everything produced on it to demo status.
+Compare that with the amazingly recent era in which a 4-track cassette recorder was the singer/songwriter’s status quo recording tool, with its self-limiting level of sonic quality condemning nearly everything produced on it to demo status.